 To be protected whilst travelling – whether as a driver or passenger on a moped or motorcycle – you’ll need to choose this additional cover and pay the extra premium.

-With Direct Cover-More policies, the add-on cover is only in force if:
+With our Direct Cover-More policies, this optional cover is only in force you've included it in your policy (for an extra premium) and:

 Please keep in mind that no cover will apply for personal liability.
 This means you are responsible to pay costs associated with damage to the motorcycle, moped or property or injury to another person.